-I’m completely fascinated by discovering what people are up to online.
-Here I talk to Rachel Lankester who’s set up a lively and inspirational online hub for midlife women, The Mutton Club.
+As part of my ongoing investigation into what people are up to online, I talked to Rachel Lankester, who’s set up a lively and inspirational online hub for midlife women, The Mutton Club.

 Can you give the readers some basic information about the Mutton Club?